hitcherland/FoundryVTT-Heart/README.md

 # Heart - The City Beneath

-This is a simplistic FoundryVTT implementation of [Heart - The City Beneath](https://rowanrookanddecard.com/product/heart-the-city-beneath-rpg/).
-It provides a character sheet based on the provided inside Heart.
+This is a simplistic implementation of [Heart - The City Beneath](https://rowanrookanddecard.com/product/heart-the-city-beneath-rpg/) for [FoundryVTT](https://foundryvtt.com/) .
+It provides a character sheet based on the one provided inside Heart.
 It doesn't currently do anything fancier than storing numbers and textfields.
 ## Features

 * Saves your character information as text - wow